Sunday’s sermon was delivered by a guest speaker (a prof from Wheaton). Below I recap the message. The theme verse:

 And, why do we keep going over and over the same things?
 Why haven’t we gotten over whatever it is we need to overcome?
 Because, he says, “our wounds are deeper than our convictions.”
 I have to repeat, just as he did: “Because, our wounds are deeper than our convictions!”

 So, how can we get over these wounds?
 To illustrate how, the prof then told a true story about a boy.
 This boy grew up in a dysfunctional home.
 It was an abusive household, physically, verbally… and this boy often found himself taking the brunt of the abuse.
 Finally, when he was around 17 or so, he was kicked out of his house.
 He got a job, and tried to do the best he could on his own.
 He worked hard, on his own, and finally, in the position he was in, rose up to about a high as level as he could in his circumstances.
 But just when he got to that point, he was then named as the defendant in a sexual harassment suit.
 Now, the professor believed the boy (now a young man) was innocent.
 And truly, he was innocent– it was a trumped up charge.
-Yet, the judge in the case wasn’t convinced, and the boy was sentenced to prison, for 7 years, I believe 1093527_old_prison_21it was.
+Yet, the judge in the case wasn’t convinced, and the boy was sentenced to prison, for 7 years, I believe it was.
 How unfortunate!
 He had every reason to be consumed by his circumstances, every reason to be bitter.
 Could this man ever reach the point of forgiveness?
 Could he love his parents, his family, forgive his accuser, and move on?
 Would he be defined by his circumstances?

 Well, you know this story.
 And the person.
 This is the story of Joseph.